north2arctic/north2arctic.github.io/_pages/about.md

 - Caroline Van Hemert and Patrick Farrell's 4000-mile journey from Bellingham to the Arctic ([book](https://www.carolinevanhemert.com/book))
 - Andrew Skurka's Alaska-Yukon Expedition ([report](https://andrewskurka.com/adventures/alaska-yukon-expedition/))

-We are not hoping to best them in any way, but instead are inspired by their journeys, and look forward to our own version of wilderness adventure.
+We are not hoping to best them in any way, but instead are inspired by their journeys, and look forward to our own version adventure.